-The Residential Tenancies Act 1995 (SA) provides some protection for residents (boarders and lodgers) of rooming houses [see ss 103-105W].
+The Residential Tenancies Act 1995 (SA) provides limited protection for residents (boarders and lodgers) of rooming houses [see ss 103-105W], but only in the following specific circumstances.
 A rooming house is defined as rooms that are available for a residential purpose on a commercial basis for at least three people [see Residential Tenancies Act 1995 (SA) s 3].
-Boarding arrangements in private homes would only be covered if there are three or more boarders.
+Boarding arrangements in private homes would only be covered by the Act, therefore, if there are three or more boarders.
 There are no proposals for this Act to cover other boarders and lodgers and the only relevant law is the common law, see Boarders and lodgers.

 The proprietor of a rooming house may make rules about the conduct of the residents.
 These rules must be in writing [Residential Tenancies Act 1995 (SA) s105A].
 The rooming house proprietor must ensure that the rules are displayed in a prominent place in the premises and provide a copy on request to any resident or prospective resident [s 105D].
 However, if a copy is requested within two months of one being provided previously a further copy does not need to be issued, but a copy must be made available for inspection.

 These rules will only be valid to the extent that they are made for the health and safety of the residents or the safety of property.
 A rooming house proprietor may make amendments to the house rules.
 These must also be in writing and they do not take effect until each resident of the rooming house has been given 7 days written notice of the change [s 105B].